Here's everything you need to know to style your perfect custom sunglasses.

 Any Face, Any Frame, Any Color, Any Prescription

-Topology custom-fit sunglasses are made-to-order, from scratch, only when you place your order.
+Topology custom-tailored sunglasses are made-to-order, from scratch, only when you place your order.
 So any design you desire is available, and always with a guaranteed perfect fit.

 But now that you can suddenly have everything you want, how do you know what to choose?